unparalleled-js/docs-1/connectors/workday/get_report.md

 # Get report

 ## How to use
 Workday Report-as-a-Service is exposed as an action in Workato.
-This action will execute a run of the report and retrieve all data from that report as return them as an array.
+This action will execute a run of the report, retrieve all data from that report and return them as an array.
 This data can be used in a recipe like any other actions.
-Learn how to setup a custom report [here](/connectors/workday/workday_raas.html).
+Learn how to setup a custom report [here](/workday_raas.html).

 ### Inputs
 The only input required is the RaaS JSON URL.
-Find out how to get this URL in the Custom Reports section of this documentation.
+Find out how to get this URL in the [Custom Reports](/connectors/workday/workday_raas.md) section of this documentation.
 When this URL is provided, the Workday action will generate the appropriate output fields.

 ![Run report input](/assets/images/workday/raas_input.png)
 *Run report input*